-John Harrison of Health Canada gave a presentation on the Health Effects of Mercury Exposure in Gold Mining.
-The objective of the presentation was to outline the toxicology of the different chemical forms of mercury, with emphasis placed on elemental mercury, as this is the form that is used in mining.
-Mr. Harrison described how mercury can enter the body, how and where it is accumulated in the body, and the rate of elimination from the body.
+John Harrison of Health Canada gave a presentation on the health effects of mercury exposure in gold mining.
+The objective of the presentation was to outline the toxicology of the different chemical forms of mercury, with emphasis placed on elemental mercury as this is the form that is used in mining.
+Mr. Harrison described how mercury can enter the body, how and where it is accumulated, and the rate of elimination from the body.
 In addition, the acute and chronic exposure scenarios were discussed in terms of their respective symptoms.
 Other information such as the acute lethal doses and bio-accumulation/bio-magnification of the different chemical forms of mercury was outlined.
-The neuro-toxicity of mercury was identified as a principal potential adverse health effect as a result of chronic exposure.
+The neurotoxicity of mercury was identified as a principal potential adverse health effect as a result of chronic exposure.
 International guidelines for safe levels of mercury in humans and related ranges of health risks were reviewed.
 The presentation overheads are provided in Appendix C-1.

-- Q. Are there other types of chemicals that can be used instead of mercury? - A. Yes, one common alternate is cyanide. - Q. What are the antidotes for mercury? - A. Although not a medical practitioner, apparently the literature states that for patients where the effects are severe, the best antidote is penicillamine.
-Cysteine is another antidote that is sometimes used for severe exposure.
-For less severe cases, BAL (British Anti-Lewiscite) and specifically the oral administration of a thiol resin are administered.
+- Q. Are there other types of chemicals that can be used instead of mercury?
+A. Yes, one common alternate is cyanide. - Q. What are the antidotes for mercury?
+A. Although not a medical practitioner, apparently the literature states that for patients where the effects are severe, the best antidote is penicillamine.
+Cysteine is another antidote that is sometimes used for severe exposure..
+For less severe cases, BAL (British Anti-Lewiscite) and specifically the oral administration of a thiol resin.

 - Q. If Amerindians are exposed to mercury, should they be treated with antidotes?
-Also, should studies be undertaken because of their environmental exposure? - A. These are good questions and could be the subject of a further Workshop that would focus on Environmental and Environmental Health problems. - Q. A further study to the Tapajos study (discussed during the presentation) indicated that mercury exposure might also occur as a result of natural levels in the environment (i.e., background). - A. It is important to have all the baseline environmental data and it is necessary to review all of the studies of this type to gain a complete picture of the subject.
+Also, should studies be undertaken because of their environmental exposure?
+A. These are good questions and could be the subject of a further workshop that would focus on environmental and environmental health problems. - Q. A further study to the Tapajos study (discussed during the presentation) indicated that mercury exposure may also occur as a result of natural levels in the environment (i.e., background).
+A. It is important to have all the baseline environmental data and that it is necessary to review all of the studies of this type to gain a complete picture of the subject.